 Selective color in a black & white shot.
 Can we all agree to stop doing this?
 It's been done to death and 90% of the time it looks cheap & cheesy.

 Zits, scabs, scars, bruises, ashy knees, skin flakes, deodorant crumbs & bikini line stubble.
 It's not that hard to retouch these, come on people.

 Green screen shots with conflicting shadows & wonky perspectives.
-Also bad jagged edged cutting & pasting of subjects onto other photos.
+Also sloppy, jagged edged, cut outs of subjects pasted onto other photos.

 People who go nuts with very cheesy old Photoshop filters.
 Lots of photo fluffing going on out there.
 Photoshop can totally erase the soul of your subject if you use it too much.

 What is the deal with railroad track shots?
 The most uncreative overused idea ever!
 It always reminds me of 1980's rock ballad music videos with their suitcase and guitar hitchhiking in their bikini & cut off jeans.
 Pick a more creative idea, this one has been milked to death. (update) Also shots of a model wearing nice clothes semi-submerged in a creek or lake.
 I also keep seeing models standing shin deep in water wearing jeans, I don't get it.
 It's an idea that thinks it's artistic but always looks awkward & unpleasant for the model.